Not all Sig Sauer pistols qualify as boat anchors. Here are six sized perfectly for everyday concealed carry.

 Yeah, 30 ounces might not cut muster for some, but it’s far from out of bounds—akin to many 1911 commander models.
 Plus, it’s a crack shot due to its heft—even on its double-action trigger pull—and especially for a 3.6-inch barrel pistol.
 Outside of weight, the P225-A1 is relatively unassuming, with an 1.26-inch width and 5.2-inch height.
 Furthermore, it’s damn dashing in the looks department.

-The hitch in many shooters’ giddyap with the P225-A1, its MSRP is north of $1,000.
+The hitch in many shooters’ giddyap with the P225-A1 is that it’s been discontinued by Sig, and those available on the used market typically run north of $1,000.
 That’s more than some allowances can handle.
-But for those who lay their hard-earned cash on the counter, they typically don’t regret the purchase.
+But for those who lay their hard-earned cash on the counter, they usually don’t regret the purchase.

-Wait a second … didn’t we just cover this gun?
-It’s the P238, right?
-Essentially, yes, except for one major wrinkle—the P938 is 9mm.
-Most certainly, those whose lifestyles call for a demure carry piece, but don’t want to compromise power, have a solid option in the Sig Sauer pistol.
+Most certainly, those whose lifestyles call for a demure carry piece, but don’t want to compromise power, have a solid option in the 9mm P938 SAS.